Chartiza/bulls/README.md

 ## Scripts
 - *anim-check.py*

-The script is designed to check animals from new list in the table with whole animals
+The script is designed to check animals from a new list in the table with whole animals.

 - *gtqualfltr.py*